Y-FY-Jr/ME/README.md

 python setup.py install
 ```

+If the error is still unchanged:

 2. TypeError: BoxAnnotator.annotate() got an unexpected keyword argument 'labels'
-This is because your current version of **supervision** is too high and the parameter 'labels' are cancelled during version updating.
+- This is because your current version of **supervision** is too high and the parameter 'labels' are cancelled during version updating.
 Return it to version around 0.18 would fix this.

 ```bash
  pip install supervision==0.18.0